lupulvp/Vagrant_FlareVM_REMnux/README.md

 and a REMnux v7 focal VM

 ### Notes
-- adjust number of CPUs and amount of memory depending on your local resources in the Vagrant file
+- adjust number of CPUs and amount of memory depending on your local resources in `config.yaml` file
 - vagrant will check if the boxes are present in the `./Boxes` folder and if not it will pull them from the Vagrant cloud
 - Vagrant triggers should disconnect the cable for the primary NICs (NAT interfaces)